 - The running gear is removed

 - The home is attached to a permanent foundation that cannot be moved

-- The home is on land or being purchased by the owner of the home or if the homeowner has the permission of the landowner to place his home on the land
+- The homeowner has the permission of the landowner to permanently attach the home on the land

 The permanent foundation types consist of a concrete, concrete block, or wood perimeter foundation resting on a concrete or concrete block footing.
 The foundation has concrete stringers with footings or concrete columns with attachment points.